wevote/WeVoteCordova/README.md

 1. Install the Apache Cordova software.
 This is the Cordova command line interface (CLI) that is installed globally on your PC or Mac.

-    First do an uninstall, since since any earlier install of the Cordova CLI prior to Version 9, will no longer work.
+    First do an uninstall, since any earlier install of the Cordova CLI prior to Version 9, will no longer work.
 If you have never installed cordova, the uninstall will not do anything (and that is not a problem!).

     ```